Remelluri

 Amaia Rodríguez Hernandorena

-As for her prolific winemaking brother, Telmo Rodríguez: after years of perfecting his craft and gaining international recognition for his advocacy of forgotten regions and native varieties throughout Spain, Telmo has returned to his family winery with a vision for the future of the estate laser-focused on place with the utmost respect for the future of the region.
+As for her prolific winemaking brother, Telmo Rodríguez: after years of perfecting his craft and gaining international recognition for his advocacy of forgotten regions and native varieties throughout Spain (with his partner in Compañia de Vinos, Pablo Eguzkiza), the duo returned to their family winery with a vision for the future of the estate, laser-focused on place and reverence for the region.
+As the estate reclaims vineyard sites, the team selects varieties best suited to the specific microclimate of each plot utilizing traditional bush vine training.
+All parcels are hand-harvested and vinified separately with the least intervention possible and the utmost respect for each site.
+This is the process of uncovering and revealing the essence of Granja Remelluri as a place and wine.

 Matador Manifesto and The Futuro Viñador Collective